StuartJ250/d288-back-end-programming/README.md

 G.   Write code to include validation to enforce the inputs needed by the Angular front-end.

+- Added "nullable = false" to all required fields within the @Column annotation in Customer.java
+-

 H.   Write code for the controllers package that includes a REST controller checkout controller class with a post mapping to place orders.

 Note: You do not need to duplicate REST functionality for each repository by creating methods in Java.

+-
 I.   Add five sample customers to the application programmatically.

 Note: Make sure the customer information is not overwritten each time you run the application.